AlexLabram/CreativeWriting/dnd/Tarucco.md

 ## Special rules

+(Author's note: these rules are under discussion and subject to change.)

-Tarucco is not a classical anti-paladin as much as he is a null paladin: he loathes both "good" and "evil" extraplanar entities equally, regardless of what pretentious names they call themselves, as well as those tainted by them.
+Tarucco is not a classical anti-paladin as much as he is an *a*paladin: he loathes both "good" and "evil" extraplanar entities equally, regardless of what pretentious names they call themselves, as well as those tainted by them.
 As such, I've agreed with Ed to tweak his (anti)paladin special abilities slightly, as follows:

 - [Detect Good](https://www.aonprd.com/SpellDisplay.aspx?ItemName=Detect%20Good) / [Detect Evil](https://www.aonprd.com/SpellDisplay.aspx?ItemName=Detect%20Evil) is replaced by Detect Extraplanar
   - This strongly detects extraplanars such as angels or demons, and weakly detects their followers.